im2fast4u/im2fast4u.github.io/_posts/2025-10-09-post-physics-intro-3.md

 If you're a kid reading this, I want you to know something: you don't need to wait to learn about how the world works.
 You just need to be curious - and maybe a little brave - to ask weird questions.
 Because sometimes, those questions are the beginning of real discoveries.

 ## Conclusion
 Again, anyone can learn physics.
 Just be curious and ask questions.
+Not even the smartest people who changed history stopped asking questions in this vast universe of mysteries.
 I hope you enjoyed reading this blog post.
 If you did, read my other posts.
 Thank you for reading!